argonavisbr/JavaEE7SecurityExamples/README.md

 # JavaEE7SecurityExamples
-Examples used in courses, presentations and articles
+Source-code used in courses and presentations on Java EE/SE Security by Helder da Rocha.